rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 > This chapter serves to get the practicalities out of the way so you can start programming.

-TODO: Update install description

 ## Install Python {-}

 In this course, we use a distribution of Python called *Anaconda*.
 Anaconda is simply an easy way of installing Python on Windows, macOS (Mac), and Linux.

 To install Anaconda, head to [this](https://www.anaconda.com/products/individual) site.
 Click "Download" And select the graphical installer for your platform.
-Make sure to select **Python 3.7 version** (do *not* download version 2.7).

-When the download has completed, you should follow the platform specific instructions:

-* **For Windows:** Double-click the file you just downloaded and follow the instructions on the screen.
-Make a default installation.
-The installer will also ask you if you want to download and install a program called Visual Studio Code.
-Do that too.
+Pick a 64-bit version unless you know that your computer is 32-bit.

-* **For OSX:** Double-click the file you just downloaded and follow the instructions on the screen.
-Make a default installation.
-The installer will also ask you if you want to download and install a program called Visual Studio Code.
-Do that too.
+When the download has completed, double-click the file you just downloaded and follow the instructions on the screen.
+It is important that you complete the default installation by accepting the suggested settings.

 ## Install the text editor {-}

 You will also need a *text editor*.
-A text editor is where you write your Python code and for this course, we will use one called *Sublime Text*.
+A text editor is where you write your Python code.
+For this course, we will use one called *Sublime Text*.
 To install *Sublime Text*, go to
 [this](https://www.sublimetext.com/3) site.
 Again, you'll have to download the version of Sublime Text that fits your platform.
 At the top of the page, click **Windows 64 bit** if you're running Windows and **OSX** if you are on a Mac.

-* **For Windows:** Double-click the `.exe` file you just downloaded and follow the instructions on the screen.
+* **On Windows:** Double-click the `.exe` file you just downloaded and follow the instructions on the screen.
-* **For OSX:** Double click the `.dmg` file you just downloaded.
+* **On OSX:** Double click the `.dmg` file you just downloaded.
 A small window should open showing you two icons: *Applications* and *Sublime Text*.
 Drag the *Sublime Text* icon onto the *Applications* icon.
 You can now close the window.

 You should now have *Sublime Text* installed.
 If you open *Sublime Text*, you should see something like [@fig:figure0]: